🔼The name Esther: Summary

 But to a Hebrew audience the name Esther, the way it was written, had far more meaning than simply the word "star" in the language of their abductors.

-The name Esther may have reminded of a compound of אסון (ason), meaning evil, harm, from the assumed root אסה ("sh), plus the word תר (tor) meaning a circle or plait or תר (tor) meaning dove; both from the verb תור (tur), to spy or search out.
+The name Esther may have reminded of a compound of אסון ('ason), meaning evil, harm, from the assumed root אסה ('sh), plus the word תר (tor) meaning a circle or plait or תר (tor) meaning dove; both from the verb תור (tur), to explore or survey.
 In that way the foreign name Esther would have looked to mean She Searches Out Evil to a Hebrew audience.

 Then there is the word אסר (asar), meaning to tie, bind, gird, with among its derivatives אסור (esur) meaning bond, band, and אסר (issar), binding obligation (see our article on the name Masoretes).

 And finally we list the root סתר (satar), hide or conceal, with among its derivatives סתר (seter) and סתרה (sitra) both meaning hiding place, and מסתר (mistar) hiding place.
 That way the name Esther would have sounded like I Am A Hiding Place or I Am Hidden.
 In fact, five times the form אסתר occurs in the Bible with meanings that have to do with to hide: Genesis 4:14, Job 13:20, Psalm 55:12, Ezekiel 39:23 and 39:24.

 Stars play a major role in the Bible.
 Astrologists agree with the Bible that stars were created to serve as signs (Genesis 1:14), but nowhere does the Bible suggest that stars influence people beyond their signature nature.
 God promises Abraham that his offspring would be like the stars (Genesis 15:5) and Daniel reports that those who lead the many to righteousness will shine like the stars forever (12:3).

 Paul explains that Abraham's offspring is Christ and whoever is in Christ (Galatians 3:29), and when the magi come to look for the newborn Christ and say that they saw his star in the east (Matthew 2:2), they might have simply referred to the Book of Esther and the other Scriptures that Israel left them after they went back to Canaan: by saying "We read your stuff and we totally dug it".